German Moreno

 German Molina Moreno ([hɛɾˈman moˈɾɛno]; October 4, 1933 – January 8, 2016), also known as Kuya Germs ([kujɐ dʒɛɾms] or [dʒɚms]) and dubbed as "The Master Showman", was a Filipino television host, presenter, actor, comedian, talent manager, producer, writer, and director.

 Early life

-Moreno was born to Jose Moreno y Calvo (Pepe), a Spanish Filipino mestizo, and Aurora Molina, a Filipina.
+German Molina Moreno was born to Jose Moreno y Calvo (Pepe), a Spanish Filipino mestizo, and Aurora Molina, a Filipina.
 He had one sister, Pilar Moreno Nite.
 His father died after an incident involving an American soldier.
 Moreno first worked for an aunt's taxi company and also sold bibingka, peanuts, and cigarettes.
 He also became a jeepney barker.

 Career

 Early career

 Moreno became involved in the entertainment industry working as a janitor and telonero (curtain raiser) of Clover Theater in 1957.
 His first break was a role as Jesus Christ for the Manila Grand Opera House.
 He later went on to pursue a career as a comedian of the bodabil stage and the post-war screen.